kubesphere/website/content/en/docs/toolbox/auditing-operating.md

 weight: 300
 ---

- KubeSphere Auditing Logs provides a security-relevant chronological set of records documenting the sequence of activities that have affected the system by individual users, administrators, or other components of the system.
+KubeSphere Auditing Logs provide a security-relevant chronological set of records documenting the sequence of activities that have affected the system by individual users, administrators, or other components of the system.
 Each request to KubeSphere generates an event that is then written to a webhook and processed according to a certain rule.
-According to different rules, the event will be ignored, stored, or generated an alert.
+The event will be ignored, stored, or generate an alert based on different rules.

 ## QuickStart